PHYS3888/Tutorial_ComplexNetworks/README.md

 #### :question::question::question: Sorting nodes by location

-Reorder the adjacency matrix so that neurons are ordered according to their position from head-to-tail?
+Reorder the adjacency matrix so that neurons are ordered according to their position from head-to-tail, then plot this matrix by passing it into the `PlotAdjacencyMatrix` function.
 Verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?

-Upload these lines of code to Canvas.
+Upload the lines of code you used to construct your reordered matrix to Canvas.
-_Hint:_ the `sort` function can be used to get the appropriate reordering (you can read about this function using `doc sort`).
+_Hint:_ Use the `sort` function to get the permutation corresponding to the desired reordering (you can read about this function using `doc sort`).

 __Note__: The remainder of this tutorial will work with the original (unordered) matrix, `adjMatrix`.

-### Plotting a network in physical space
+### Plotting the network in physical space

-Let's visualize the same information as a graph.
+Let's visualize the adjacency matrix visually as a ball-and-stick representation.

 ```matlab
 G = digraph(adjMatrix); % construct a graph object